LeeJ-art/the-sqisign-vectorization/README.md

 * Vectorized finite field arithmetic for SQIsign NIST security level I on high-performance Arm architectures.
 * Optimized (2,2)-isogeny chain elliptic curve operations based on these vectorized field implementations.

-For example, here is our benchmark results for the Cortex-A76.
+For example, here is our benchmark results on the Cortex-A76.

 | Algorithm | Ref | VRef | Improvement |
 |--------------|--------:|--------:|--------:|